openmailbox/tsrp-fivem/src/[ai]/population/README.md

 Once a police unit enters Responding state, there are only two possibilities.
 If there are no existing suspects on a call (the default if this is the first responding unit), the responding police unit arrives at the dispatched location and transitions into the Searching state.
 They will remain here until they're cleared from the call (by the dispatcher) or they identify a suspect (largely based on relationship status between nearby visible peds).

-The second option is that the police unit is assigend a `current_target` while in Responding state, prior to arrival at the dispatched location.
+The second option is that the police unit is assigned a `current_target` while in Responding state, prior to arrival at the dispatched location.
 When this occurs, the police unit immediately transitions into one of the Pursuing states (mostly likely Chasing) depending on distance to target.
 This second situation occurs frequently when the first arriving police unit identifies a suspect.
 This information is then relayed to other responding units via the dispatcher system.

 ```mermaid
 ---